-- -- Our information goods industries would gain new markets and customers abroad; - Our information service industries -- from telemarketing to software to Internet commerce -- would be able to develop new demand over newer, faster and less expensive global networks. - Our information goods and services companies have the best workers and skills in the world -- they are ready to compete in overseas markets and at home, on a level playing field. - -- The negotiators have put that level playing field in place -- by developing multilateral rules on competition in telecom for the first time, based on the rules the FCC uses to foster competition in the United States.
+- -- Our information service industries -- from telemarketing to software to Internet commerce -- would be able to develop new demand over newer, faster and less expensive global networks. - -- Our information goods and services companies have the best workers and skills in the world -- they are ready to compete in overseas markets and at home, on a level playing field. - -- The negotiators have put that level playing field in place -- by developing multilateral rules on competition in telecom for the first time, based on the rules the FCC uses to foster competition in the United States.
 Thirty-one countries so far have signed up to implement these rules.